 Covid levels in wastewater are reported in ECRA units: effective Covid virus copies per milliliter of sewage.
 By comparing wastewater Covid levels with hospital-derived positivity rates during the time when both of these figures were available, it's possible to choose a scaling factor that converts wastewater ECRA units to positivity percentages.
 The value I'm using is 1/210.
 Here's how the two curves match up:

 The wastewater curve tends to lead the hospital data by a week or so, but they match up pretty closely otherwise.
 (By the way, I'm using the scaled hospital positivity data, as described in Note [6] of the hospital tracking writeup, which is my best guess at actual positivity levels.
-The best fit for the unscaled positivity data is ECRA divided by 180, which results is somewhat higher estimated positivity levels.)
+The best fit for the unscaled positivity data is ECRA divided by 180, which results in somewhat higher estimated positivity levels.)

-To produce the data shown in the charts, wastewater Covid data is aggregated by week, Sunday through Saturday, and labeled with the Wednesday of the week.
+To produce the data shown in the statewide graphs, wastewater Covid data is aggregated by week, Sunday through Saturday, and labeled with the Wednesday of the week.
 All readings from a particular sampling location during the week are averaged, and all the location averages are weighted by sewershed population and averaged to produce one statewide ECRA figure for the week.
 The sewershed population is the sum, for each town feeding into the sampling location, of the town population multiplied by the percentage of the town connected to the sewer system.
 The individual ECRA measurements, town populations and sewer percentages are all taken from the Mass.
 DPH's wastewater database.